 What Is Business Efficiency?

-Business efficiency is a company’s ability to convert resources — time, money, people, technology — into output with minimal waste.
-An efficient business doesn’t necessarily work harder.
-It eliminates the steps, approvals, handoffs, and redundancies that slow everything down.
+Business efficiency is how well an organisation converts resources — time, money, people, technology — into output without waste.
+An efficient business doesn’t work harder.
+It removes the steps, approvals, handoffs, and redundancies that slow everything down.

 The goal isn’t perfection.
-It’s making sure that when you spend a dollar or an hour, most of it goes toward something that moves the business forward — not toward status meetings, duplicate data entry, or approval chains that nobody remembers creating.
+It’s making sure that when you spend a dollar or an hour, most of it goes toward something productive — not toward status meetings, duplicate data entry, or approval chains that nobody remembers creating.

 What Is a Business Efficiency Consultant?